vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 CHAP.

-20. The sacrifices of the Crauta ritual
+20. The sacrifices of the Śrauta ritual

 § 1.
 General characteristics.